pyOpenSci/python-package-guide/tutorials/1-installable-code.md

 ## Step 2: Add code to your package

-Within the `pyospackage` subdirectory, add one (1) or more Python modules (.py files) containing the code that you want your package to access and run.
+Within the `pyospackage` subdirectory, add one or more Python modules.
+A python module refers to a .py file containing the code that you want your package to access and run.

 If you don't have code already and are just learning how to create a Python package, then create an empty `add_numbers.py` file.
+You will populate the `add_numbers.py` file with code provided below.

 :::{admonition} Python modules and the `__init__.py` file
 :class: tip